sjha6324/Doc/Puppetserver_agent_on_lxc.md

 sudo /opt/puppetlabs/bin/puppetserver ca sign --all
 ```

-1.3 Use the following command to test the communication between the master and agent nodes from agent node:
+1.3 we will test the communication between the master and agent from agent node:

 ```bash
 puppet agent -t